 Acrylic, acrylic medium and paper on plywood

 Nearly three metres tall, this work stands as witness to an ancient hatred morphing into a modern intolerance.
 While its intention is to encourage deeper thinking and conversation, its scale speaks of the epic nature of the challenge.
-The first in a series on antisemitism, its message is both personal and universal – a timeless, important reminder of our collective responsibility to fight and overcome the ugliest of our human impulses.
+The first in a series on antisemitism, its message is both personal and universal.

 Viewed close-up, the tiny pieces collaged into the painting are disturbing.
 Sourced largely from social media, they contain examples of every kind of antisemitism defined by the International Holocaust Remembrance Alliance (IHRA), both historical and contemporary.